moccu/penthouse-service/README.md

 If you want to create a new release on Docker Hub, you need to tag and push the previous built image:

+_Hint: remember to update the version in the package.json!_

 ```bash
 docker tag moccu/penthouse-service:latest moccu/penthouse-service:<version>
 docker push moccu/penthouse-service:<version>
 ```

-Hint: remember to update the version in the package.json.

 Once the image is ready start the service using the following command.
 (`<portnumber>` is the port which you want to use for the service):